ArthurRichard/acanalysis/README.md

 The program running on Windows

 ![Lin](https://github.com/ArthurRichard/acanalysis/blob/master/aclin.png?raw=true)
-The program running on Linux.
+The program running on GNU/Linux.

 **How to run it on Linux:**
 Despite being built with Visual Studio, it's not compatible yet with the Mono.
 To run it, you have to use wine: